rvesse/stardog-docs/src/docs/owl2.html.md

 Which says that a senior manager manages at least one manager, that every person that manages an employee is a manager, and that every manager is also an employee.

+Let's also assume that MyDB<sub>1</sub>
-Moreover, let us assume MyDB<sub>1</sub> also contains the following data assertions:
+contains the following data assertions:

 ```manchester